Installing BDsensor-m-m

 Recv: x:open y:open z:TRIGGERED

-Check the connection via M102 S-1.
-Here is an example of the return message.
-Please check if the connection and wire order return a blank or other strings.
+Check the connection using M102 S-1.
+Below is an example of the returned message.
+Check if the connection and wire order return a blank or another string.

 Send: M102 S-1